The Pope's recent visit to Cuba only highlighted the lack of freedom in the country. Read all about it here:

 "AGAIN?
 Awww crap."

-In addition, he takes out the laundry and the dry cleaning when it needs to be done.
+He takes out the laundry and the dry cleaning when it needs to be done.
 He grocery shops when I can't or am just not interested in doing so.
 He does me other favors, too, like taking packages to the post office when I have my time taken up with work (I'd get so much more done if I didn't have to spend my days at the office).

 If I have an extra-curricular activity that brings me home when it is already dark, JA will pick me up at the subway and walk me home.
 This is invaluable: after I was robbed while staying in a vacation house in Nicaragua with my mother and other family, I am forever looking over my shoulder for anyone who might be following me.